 Everything you need to know about our Buckingham hypnotherapy service

-Most clients stop in a single session, but a free follow-up is provided within three months in the event that you have a problem.
+Most clients stop in a single session, but a free follow-up is provided within three months ii needed.
 Our Buckingham hypnotherapist has bookings from Monday to Saturday, and you can also be seen in the evening.

 Not provided here at the present time.